Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 Exercise therapy

-Oxygen inhalation
+Oxygen inhalations

-Surgical treatment of pulmonary emphysema
+Surgical treatment of emphysema

 Surgical treatment for emphysema is not often required.
 It is necessary when the lesions are significant and drug treatment does not reduce the symptoms of the disease.
 Indications for surgery: